falldamagestudio/UE-Jenkins-BuildSystem/README.md

 ![Operation](docs/images/Operation.png)

 [Terraform](https://www.terraform.io/) is used to create all infrastructure.
-This includes load balancers, storage buckets, and a Kubernetes cluster.
-The cluster has a couple of node pools, some of which scale dynamically based on demand.
+This includes load balancers, storage buckets, the VM which the controller will run on, and VM templates for any build agents.

-[Helm](https://helm.sh/) is used to deploy the Jenkins controller.
+[Ansible](https://docs.ansible.com/) is used to control the Jenkins controller as well as its companion agent (used for non resource intensive maintenance jobs).

 The Jenkins controller contains a Seed job.
 When the Seed job is run, a couple of [Job DSL](https://jenkinsci.github.io/job-dsl-plugin/) files are processed; these in turn create the engine/game specific jobs.

-Terraform is used to create static VMs, and templates for dynamic agent VMs.

 [A modified version of Jenkins' GCE plugin](https://github.com/falldamagestudio/google-compute-engine-plugin) is capable of creating and destroying agent VMs on-demand.
 These "dynamic" agent VMs can also be retained (changed to stopped state, instead of being destroyed) between jobs by the modified GCE plugin.
 This eliminates most of the cost for the dynamic VMs when they are not in use, while keeping the warm-up time for jobs low.

-It is also possible to run jobs on Kubernetes.
-These will suffer from long image pull times when new nodes are provisioned.
-For incremental builds, the jobs will need to have PVCs provisioned.

-Regardless of agent type, each agent has a single executor, and thus serves only one job at a time.
+Each agent has a single executor, and thus serves only one job at a time.

-For VMs: The Jenkins agent and all build tools are installed directly onto the VM, and build jobs are run directly on the VM as well.
+The Jenkins agent and all build tools are installed directly onto the VM, and build jobs are run directly on the VM as well.

-For Kubernetes: The Jenkins agent runs within a Docker container.
-Build jobs are also run within a Docker container (via the Kubernetes pipeline plugin).
-The build tools container images contain all software necessary to build a typical UE engine or game on Linux and Windows.

 # Agent types

 ## Dynamic VMs (Recommended for GCP)

 The most cost-efficient way to use this on GCP is via Dynamic VMs.
 The GCE plugin maintains a small pool of VMs for each individual build job (or for each group of build jobs).
 These VMs are stopped when not in use; this maintains state on their disks, but at a relatively low cost.
 These VMs are relatively quick to start up (30-60 seconds depending on OS).

-## Static VMs

-These agents are ready to accept jobs at a moment's notice.
-However, be careful with costs!
-The primary reason for these is to validate that the swarm agent works (that's how you'd run on-premises agents).

-## Kubernetes pods

-These _can_ run UE jobs ... but it is rarely a good idea when run on auto-scaled GKE, since [provisioning a new Windows node and pulling the required images can take 20 minutes](https://github.com/falldamagestudio/UE-Jenkins-BuildSystem/issues/20) and GKE does not allow us to modify the autoscaling logic.
-If you want to do incremental builds, you need to create PVCs within the Kubernetes cluster and change the corresponding jobs to use those PVCs.
-Incremental builds on GKE with autoscaling are not compatible with Plastic SCM, because Plastic needs to persist some info in the .plastic4 folder together with the workspace, and Jenkins Kubernetes plugin does not allow us enough control to persist that correctly.

-Jobs run on Kubernetes should rather be things that run on Linux only, does not need so much state, and does not need large build tools containers.

-Jobs run on Kubernetes might make sense for an on-premises OpenShift cluster.
-Since the nodes won't be dynamically-provisioned there, the Docker containers will quickly be cached on all nodes.
-However, the Plastic compatibility problems remain unsolved; you'd need to sort that out yourself.

 ## Self-hosted agents (recommended for on-premises hardware)